The Porter Garden Telescope: History

 He presented the application of patent on 25 January 1922 and was conceded the same on 25 September 1923 under number US1468973.
 However, the final model differed of the aforementioned patent in the zone of the base, since there were later modifications of design that were collected in a new patent for a refracting telescope version.
 Although it presented the application some months after the first, 7 September 1922, it was conceded years later, on 6 December 1927 under number US1651412 but it was never manufactured.

 The primary mirror was mechanized by J&L.Mac.Co, with the final parabolized handmade, and the specular surface of the glass was obtained by silvering.
-They offered to resilver at nominal cost, although they claimed that it would not be necessary to do it in years since its lacquered was tested outdoors during the rigour of one winter of Vermont without appreciating deterioration.
+They offered to resilver at nominal cost, although they claimed that it would not be necessary to do it in years since its lacquer was tested outdoors during the rigour of one winter of Vermont without appreciating deterioration.

 The rest of the optics, prism and ocular, were supplied by John A. Brashear Co.
-The election of a prism like a secondary element was usual in the period, previous to the first aluminized optics in vacuum chambers, and deleted the need of maintenance of a second silvering specular surface.
+The selection of a prism like a secondary element was usual in the period, previous to the first aluminized optics in vacuum chambers, and deleted the need of maintenance of a second silvering specular surface.

 It was commercialized during a pair of years (1923-1924), with the publication of articles in skilled press and announcements in magazines of decoration and gardening, but since its price without pedestal was equal to a car Ford Model-T of the time, that saturated the market for which it was oriented with the sale of around 100 units.
 Other influential factors in the decommission of the product were: the few customer understanding of how to use the equatorial mount for astronomical use, initial underestimation of the costs of production (sale price changed from $250 to $400) and the own art nouveau style of the sculpture in full tendency of the art deco style.

 Years later, in 1936, during the collaboration of Russell W. Porter in the design of the Palomar Observatory and the Hale Telescope, which was the largest effective telescope in the world during 45 years, he requested the assignment of using the original patent to J&L.Mac.Co. to be able to implement the horseshoe type mount in that project, obtaining it without obstacles.